Estate Litigation Cases

 Challenges to Wills

 Wills may be challenged on technical grounds, namely that the form of the will does not comply with the formal rules determining what is a valid will.
 Examples of those formalities include whether the will was properly signed and witnessed.
-Notably recent changes to the law in the B.C.
+Notable recent changes to the law in the B.C.
 Wills, Estate and Succession Act (WESA) allow for documents that do not meet the formal requirements of a will to be given the effect of a will as long as the Court is satisfied it reflects the testamentary intention of the deceased person.

 Wills can also be challenged on the basis that at the time the will was made, the will-maker lacked the required mental capacity to make a will or was subjected to undue influence when he or she made their will.
-If either lack of capacity or undue influence is proved, the will has no effect and either an earlier will takes effect or an intestacy results.
+If either lack of capacity or undue influence is proven, the will has no effect and either an earlier will takes effect or an intestacy results.

-Under the rules established by WESA, it may also be possible to have a Court declare that an otherwise valid will should be ‘varied’ or changed because it fails “to make adequate provision for the proper maintenance and support of the will-maker’s spouse or children”.
+Under the rules established by WESA, it may also be possible to have a Court declare that an otherwise valid will should be varied or changed because it fails “to make adequate provision for the proper maintenance and support of the will-maker’s spouse or children”.

 As noted, only spouses or children can ask the Court to vary a will.
 In exercising its discretion to determine whether a will treats a spouse or child unfairly, the Court will consider what legal and moral obligations the will-maker had.
 For example, spouses and underage children have a legal right to be supported by their spouse/parent and therefore if the will fails to make any, or inadequate provision for that provision, it is at risk of being varied by the Court.

-A will-maker is also considered to have a moral obligation to make provision for all of their children in their will and failure to provide for an adult child may result in a Court order varying the will in that child’s favour.
+A will-maker is also considered to have a moral obligation to make provision for all of their children in their will and a failure to provide for an adult child may result in a Court order varying the will in that child’s favour.
 However, that rule is not absolute.
 A will-maker may have a good reason to treat adult children differently, for example if the child had ignored or mistreated the will-maker.
 In such a case, the Court may find the will-maker was justified in his or her decision and the will should be upheld.
-Before deciding to vary a will, the Court will in fact consider a number of factors including the size of the estate, what assets if any were transferred by the will-maker when he or she was still alive, and the relative financial positions of the successors.
+Before deciding to vary a will, the Court will consider a number of factors including the size of the estate, what assets if any were transferred by the will-maker when he or she was still alive, and the relative financial positions of the successors.

 Another important area of estate litigation involves assets that were transferred before the will-maker died.
 The common law of Canada provides that if a gratuitous transfer of property occurs between a parent and an adult child, there is a presumption that the child holds the property transferred to them in trust for the parent.
 This law applies to transfers of property (for example, land, a vehicle or money) and to transfers of a part interest in property such as adding a child as a joint tenant of a piece of land or to a joint bank account.